 3.30pm Closing remarks by Drew Beswick – CEO, Possability

 Director, Living with Disability Research Centre / Chair, Academic Board School of Allied Health, Human Services & Sport / La Trobe University:

 Professor Christine Bigby

 Professor Christine Bigby has a national and international reputation for her research on the social inclusion of adults with intellectual disability.
-The focus of her work is policy issues, program effectiveness and front line practice that supports quality of life outcomes for people with intellectual disability.
-Her current research is examining the effectiveness of supported accommodation services, the nature and meaning of social inclusion for people with intellectual disability, and supported decision making for people with cognitive disability.
+The focus of her work is policy issues, program effectiveness and frontline practices that support quality of life outcomes for people with intellectual disability.
+Her current research is examining the effectiveness of supported accommodation services, the nature and meaning of social inclusion for people with intellectual disability and supported decision making for people with cognitive disability.

 Director, Article 26, Melbourne:

 Brendan is a Sanctuary Institute Faculty Member with MacKillop Family Services.
 He is an educationalist, a justice advocate and a human rights proponent with a particular interest in inclusive schools, education directed to the full development of the human personality and justice systems that accord its prisoners with respect and dignity for the betterment of its society.